-The source of flight is displayed on the map.
+The button is available whenever a route of flight is displayed on the map.
 When pressed, the map will be zoomed and centered on the route of flight.

 d.
 Plan a Route

 Plan a Route provides routing options between the departure and destination locations that are entered in the flight plan.
 The system will attempt to generate routes for each route type.
 When a route is selected on the list, the route will be highlighted and the map will display the route.